dKurbi/pokemon_in_next_js/README.md

-# Pokémon App
+# Pokemon App

-This project is a Pokémon listing app that fetches data from the [PokéAPI](https://pokeapi.co/).
-It allows users to view details about different Pokémon and explore additional information in a secure way.
+This project is a Pokemon listing app that fetches data from the [PokeAPI](https://pokeapi.co/).
+It allows users to view details about different Pokemon and explore additional information in a secure way.

 ## Features

-- **Server-Side API Requests**: All API requests to the PokéAPI are made from the server.
+- **Server-Side API Requests**: All API requests to the PokeAPI are made from the server.
 This ensures that API endpoints and access details are hidden from the client, improving security.
 - **Responsive Layout**: The app is designed to work across various screen sizes and devices, including desktop and mobile.
-- **Dynamic Pokémon Details**: Users can click on a Pokémon to see more detailed information, such as its abilities and stats.
+- **Dynamic Pokemon Details**: Users can click on a Pokemon to see more detailed information, such as its abilities and stats.
-- **Load More Functionality**: As users scroll through the list of Pokémon, they can load more results dynamically, ensuring a seamless experience.
+- **Load More Functionality**: As users scroll through the list of Pokemon, they can load more results dynamically, ensuring a seamless experience.

 ## Live Demo

 You can view the app running in production on Vercel:

-🔗 **<a href="https://pokemon-in-next-js.vercel.app/" target="_blank">View Pokémon App</a>**
+🔗 **<a href="https://pokemon-in-next-js.vercel.app/" target="_blank">View Pokemon App</a>**

 ## API Security

-All API requests to fetch Pokémon data are handled server-side using **Next.js Server-Side Rendering (SSR)**.
+All API requests to fetch Pokemon data are handled server-side using **Next.js Server-Side Rendering (SSR)**.
 This approach ensures that:

 - The **API endpoints** are not exposed to the client, preventing direct access to the backend.
 - The logic for accessing external APIs remains hidden, protecting sensitive data like API keys or rate limits.